akimd/bison/examples/c/README.md

 Copyright (C) 2018-2020 Free Software Foundation, Inc.

+This file is part of GNU bison, the GNU Compiler Compiler.

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no